 Listen and look in both directions for trains.
-You should open your forward door if it improves your ability to see or hear an approaching train.
+You can open your window and forward door to improve your ability to see or hear an approaching train.

-Before crossing after a train has passed, make sure there isn't another train coming in the other direction on other tracks.
+Before crossing close your door, make sure there isn't another train coming in the other direction.

 If your bus has a manual transmission, never change gears while crossing the tracks.